-We do not know of any matters that may come before the Annual Meeting other than the election of our Class III directors and the ratification of the appointment of our independent registered public accounting firm.
+We do not know of any matters that may come before the Annual Meeting other than those listed above.
 If any other matters are properly presented at the Annual Meeting, the persons named in the accompanying proxy intend to vote, or otherwise act, in accordance with their judgment on the matter.